Grain-Free Dog Food Quick Picks

 - DESIGNED FOR SMALL BREEDS – Beyond digestibility, our smaller, nutrient-dense kibble is ideal for...

 Features: Halo Holistic Chicken & Salmon Recipe is made with a number of high-quality ingredients, starting with humanely raised whole chicken.
-But chicken isn’t the only protein included in this recipe; chicken liver, salmon, and egg whites are found slightly further down the ingredient list.
+But chicken isn’t the only protein included in this grain-free dog food recipe; chicken liver, salmon, and egg whites are found slightly further down the ingredient list.

 Peas are the primary carbohydrate source, although carrots are also included to provide additional antioxidants, vitamins, and minerals (as well as a sweet taste that most dogs love).
 Salmon oil and flaxseed oil are included to provide omega-3 fatty acids.